 This caramel apple dip is a great healthy snack that'll keep you full for hours.
+It's completely dairy free yet still has that buttery warm flavor of your fav caramel sauce.
+And bonus, it's going to give you a natural energy boost.

 Happy fall!
 We made it!
 That means it's time for apples and pears, oh my!
 I say we give apples and pears their own spotlight before pumpkin everything takes over.
 From homemade apple sauce to pear smoothies, there are so many ways to get into the season.
 This simple caramel apple dip screams fall, while still doing the body some serious good.